 Both on- and off-campus part-time employment opportunities for Divinity School students and spouses are available.
 On-campus student employment opportunities are posted on an internal database to which registered students have exclusive access.
 Many Divinity School students work during some phase of their graduate studies.

 Divinity School students have full access to the many services of the University's Office of Career Advancement, including job skills workshops, the Graduate Intern program, the College Work-Study program, and career counseling.

 Students can work as research assistants for professors, as editorial assistants on one of the four journals published in Swift Hall, on the Wednesday Lunch crew, in the Divinity School's student-run coffee shop, or elsewhere on campus.
-Go to Student Employment, managed by the University's Human Resources Department, for a list of current job openings.

 Many students work in various University offices, in the libraries, and in business establishments, colleges, and religious institutions throughout the Chicago area.

 Student spouses are eligible for many of the opportunities described above as well.
 Spouses of foreign students, however, may not work unless they hold J-2 visas and have received permission to work from U.S. Citizenship and Immigration Services.
 Contact the University Department of Human Resources for more information.

 Divinity School students who are presenting at academic conferences may receive funding from two sources:

 1. The Perrin Fund: Grants of $200 for domestic conferences, and $300 for international conferences are available.
 Students may receive up to two grants per academic year.
 For more information, contact the Dean of Students.